+We’re easing back into birthday parties, and boy is it exciting!
 For a kid, there’s nothing more exciting than a birthday.
-And having a great cake — and we mean one that tastes good and looks cool — is an important part of the day.
+And having a great cake—and we mean one that tastes good and looks cool — is an important part of their day.
 No matter what your child’s superhero, video game or character obsession du jour may be, you will find a Chicago-area bakery to create a canvas for those candles.
 Here are our favorites.
 Make a wish!

 For Artistic Genius: Alliance Bakery

 Break the cake mold and dream beyond the traditional sheet cake with one-dimension designs.
 Having served as Executive Pastry Chef at downtown hotels and winning or placing in several design competitions, Chef Peter Rios’ Alliance Bakery is ready to show you that if you can think it, he can bake it.
 Besides his three-dimensional edible works of art, Chef shows off skills he picked up training in Paris with his European-inspired pastries and desserts.